 Gas gangrene is a fast-spreading clostridial infection of muscle tissue that, if untreated, quickly leads to death.

 Several thousand cases of gangrene occur in the United States every year.

 Clostridia Overview of Clostridial Infections Clostridia are bacteria that commonly reside in the intestine of healthy adults and newborns.
 Clostridia also reside in animals, soil, and decaying vegetation.
-These bacteria do not require... read more thrive when no oxygen is present.
-That is, they are anaerobes Overview of Anaerobic Bacteria Bacteria can be classified in several different ways.
-One way is based on their need for oxygen—whether they need oxygen to live and grow: Aerobes: Those that need oxygen Anaerobes: Those that... read more .
+These bacteria produce spores... read more thrive when no oxygen is present.
+That is, they are anaerobes Overview of Anaerobic Bacteria Bacteria are microscopic, single-celled organisms.
+There are thousands of different kinds, and they live in every conceivable environment all over the world.
+They live in soil, seawater, and... read more .
 So they reproduce well in soft tissues that have been severely damaged and in wounds that are very deep.
 Such tissues have poor blood flow and thus low oxygen levels.

 Other clostridial soft-tissue infections include

-Shallow skin infections (cellulitis Cellulitis Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
+Infections of the inner layer of skin and surrounding soft tissues (cellulitis Cellulitis Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
 This infection is most often caused by streptococci or staphylococci.
 Redness, pain, and... read more ), which may not be very painful

 Deeper infections into fibrous tissue around the muscles called fascia (fasciitis) or muscle (myositis), which usually are painful